2026-04-22 04:02:38 | EST

 Stock Analysis

-United Parcel Service Inc. (UPS) - Files IEEPA Tariff Refund Claims, Pledges Full Pass-Through to Eligible Customers - Borrow Rate
+United Parcel Service Inc. (UPS) - Files IEEPA Tariff Refund Claims, Pledges Full Pass-Through to Eligible Customers - Weak Momentum

 UPS - Stock Analysis

-Free US stock support and resistance levels with price projection models for strategic trading decisions.
-Our technical levels are calculated using sophisticated algorithms that identify the most significant price barriers.
+Free US stock market volatility indicators and risk management tools to protect your capital during uncertain times.
+We provide sophisticated risk metrics that help you make intelligent decisions about position sizing and portfolio protection.
 This analysis covers United Parcel Service Inc.’s (UPS) April 21, 2026 announcement that it is submitting claims for refunds on illegally imposed Trump-era IEEPA import tariffs, alongside peer carriers FedEx and DHL, via the newly launched U.S. Customs and Border Protection (CBP) CAPE portal.
 The Su

 Live News